Fans frustrated by removal of hundreds of K-pop songs from Spotify amid licensing dispute

-Spotify, a Sweden-based music and audio streaming platform, said in a statement that a deal with Kakao M, a major South Korean music distributor that runs MelOn, Korea’s top music streaming platform, had ended.
+Spotify, a Sweden-based music and audio streaming platform, said in a statement that a deal with Kakao M, a major South Korean music distributor that runs Melon, Korea’s top music streaming platform, had ended.

 “Despite our best efforts, the existing licensing deal we had with Kakao M (which covered all countries other than South Korea) has come to an end,” Spotify said in a statement, the BBC reported.
 “The fact that we have not yet reached agreement on a new global deal is unfortunate for their artists, as well as for fans and listeners worldwide.
 It is our hope that this disruption will be temporary and we can resolve the situation soon.”